d33tah/tibiaproxy/README.txt

 =======

 In case of MMORPG hacks, detection is way simpler than you might think.
-While using this application, keep in mind that you get banned from playing the game, perhaps even on a per-IP basis.
+While using this application, keep in mind that you might get banned from playing the game, perhaps even on a per-IP basis.
 Should this happen, I am IN NO WAY RESPONSIBLE.

 Also, keep in mind that the account name and password is being sent to the proxy in a basically **UNENCRYPTED** form - it is using the OpenTibia keys, for which the private key is known.
-This means that anyone able to sniff the connection between you and your proxy will be able to see what is your account name and passwordwhich is a problem if the proxy is not in your local network.
+This means that anyone able to sniff the connection between you and your proxy will be able to see what is your account name and password, which is a problem if the proxy is not in your local network.

 (sniffing is a real threat and even your neighbor can do that - read up about ARP spoofing).
 If your proxy server is hosted on a Unix host, you might want